Mandakranta Sen

-Mandakranta Sen (born 1972) is an Indian poet of Bengali language.
+Mandakranta Sen (born 15 September 1972) is an Indian poet of Bengali language.
 She became the youngest ever winner of Ananda Puraskar in 1999 for her very first poetry book.
 In 2004, she was awarded Sahitya Akademi Golden Jubilee Award for poetry.
-She is also a lyricist, composer, fiction writer, dramatist and cover designer.
 She quit medical studies to become a full-time writer.

 Early life and education

-Mandakranta was born in Tollygunge, Kolkata on 15 September 1972.
+Mandakranta was born in Tollygunge, Kolkata in 1972.
 She completed her secondary education from Sakhawat Memorial Govt.
 Girls' High School and higher secondary from Lady Brabourne College.
 She later went on to study MBBS at Nil Ratan Sircar Medical College and Hospital from 1991-1997, but dropped out just before appearing at her final examinations.
 Thereafter she devoted herself fulltime to literature.

 Literary works

 Mandakranta is a major voice in 21st century Bengali poetry.
 She has achieved success in different literary genres like poetry, novel, short story and essays, although she enjoys reputation chiefly as a poet.
 She is among foremost Bengali writers writing on conjugal and sexual issues of women.
 Her poetry is regarded as feminist.
 Her works have been translated into English and Hindi.
-She has also translated poetry from English and Hindi.
 She has also worked as a lyricist, composer, cover designer and a magazine editor.